shravnchandr/Butterworth-Filter/README.md

 # Butterworth-Filter
-Implementation of functions in MatLab for obtaining the transfer function from prototype low pass filter to Low Pass, High Pass, Band Pass &amp; Band Reject.
+Implementation of functions in MatLab for obtaining the transfer function from Prototype Low Pass filter to Low Pass, High Pass, Band Pass &amp; Band Reject.